Loan types and limits for US students - Mono pūtea taurewa, te nui hoki mā ngā tauira nō Amerika

 Independent students

-See the table for the maximum you can borrow in direct federal loans as an independent student for each year of your degree.
+This table shows the maximum you can borrow in direct federal loans as an independent student for each year of your degree.
 The sums are in US dollars.

 Annual loan limit for postgraduates